gpedro34/wordup-awps/README.md

 2. Go into YOUR-PROJECT-NAME-HERE/.wordup/ and change your configurations.
 [Refer to Wordup documentation](https://docs.wordup.dev/config)
 3. Next you need to change your .env file inside YOUR-PROJECT-NAME-HERE folder and verify wp-options.php
 4. Then open package.json in the YOUR-PROJECT-NAME-HERE folder and edit all instances of "YOUR-PROJECT-NAME-HERE" and "your-project-name-here" by the name of your project (use dashes) and "YOUR_THEME_NAME_HERE" by your theme name (do not use dashes)
 5. Once everything is configured properly, run `npm run new:git` and grab a coffee while the engines fire!
+**NOTE:** You may be prompt for sudo password at the end in order to access the docker volume and inject .env and wp-config.php into the running docker environment

 The above command should: